Preparing for your outdoor photoshoot with Jack Jackson Dog Photography

 What happens after the shoot, when and how do I get my images?

 Within 48 hours after your dog’s photo shoot session you’ll receive a sneak peak preview image on facebook / instagram.
-Within 5 days I will guide you through an online purchase appointment where you can select prints and product combinations from a carefully curated online gallery of approximately 20-25 images.
+Within 2-5 days I will guide you through an online purchase appointment where you can select prints and product combinations from a carefully curated online gallery of approximately 20-35 images.
 Any prints or products ordered will be shipped to you directly from the photo lab within 4 weeks.
 Payment for any products/prints will be made at the purchase appointment.
-It needed, full payment can be made over 2-3 months.
+It needed, payment plans are available.

-These last few years have taught us many things, one of those things being how much our dogs have been fundamental in helping so many of us during the pandemic.
-Hell yes, let’s celebrate them.
+These last few years have taught us many things, one of those things being how much our dogs have been fundamental in helping so many of us during difficult times.
+So yes, let’s absolutely celebrate them!

-For more stories about unconditional love and the transformative power dogs have on our lives check out the Don’t You Want Me Project.
+For more stories about unconditional love and the transformative power dogs have on our lives check out the Rescued by Love Project.

 Feel free to share this blog if you want your doggo pals to get in on the Jack Jackson action!